Valor760/MiniG/README.md

 **MiniG** is a collection of several mini-games like Tetris, Snake and others.

-This project is made in scope of Group Project in Software Engineering course.
+This project is made in scope of Group Project in Software Engineering course and continued the development for Bachelor's work.

-### Made by
-- Stanislavs Nilovs

-- Aleksejs Nikiforovs

-- Jurijs Lunevs